 Studies show that engaged employees miss less work, perform better, are more supportive of changes and willing to make them happen.
 But keeping employees happy is hard work.
 Why?
 Because happiness is, primarily, an inside job.
 In other words, happiness comes from within a person.
 However, friends, family and employment can add to or detract from someone’s happiness.
 So if the workplace is stressful or unfavourable things are happening, productivity goes down.

 “To win in the marketplace you must first win in the workplace.” – Doug Conant, CEO of Campbell’s Soup

-It is important that you manage your time.
-As a workplace leader, your employees are likely looking to you as an example for someone who has good time management.
-It’s important that you show up on time and you leave on time, and every minute of that workday is invested into high quality of productive effective work.
+You must manage your time.
+As a workplace leader, your employees are likely looking to you as an example of someone who has good time management.
+It’s important that you show up on time and you leave on time, and every minute of that workday is invested into high quality productive effective work.
 Aside from achieving more with well-managed time, you are also setting a good example to your staff to get more tasks done effectively and efficiently.

 HEALTH AND WELL-BEING:

 It is important that you take care of your health and well being.
 Overall good health and well-being will give you the energy to run your business and the right headspace to make good decisions.
 Staying in contact and spending quality time with business colleagues, friends and family will help build your support network, generate the flow of ideas and improve your overall happiness and sense of wellbeing.
 So as your body will serve you, you get the most out of every day, and then you can lead your team with vitality and convey the passion that you’ve got for your business.